tunnelbroker/panel/README.md

 # Install

-You can install these requirements using the following commands:
+The tunnelbroker panel can be installed using the following commands:

     apt-get install git nodejs npm
     git clone https://github.com/tunnelbroker/panel.git tunnelbroker/